Zodomo/AlignmentVault/README.md

 You can contribute by writing tests, fixing bugs, optimizing the code, adding cool ass ASCII art, updating the README, or anything else productive.

 **Built in collaboration with MiyaMaker: <a href="https://miyamaker.com">https://miyamaker.com</a>**

+Special thanks for helping me through the end:

+- @sudotx
+- @RyanSea

 <p align="right">(<a href="#readme-top">back to top</a>)</p>